QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: Simulation Results

 As described, in this paper, we utilized three learning methods, namely PPO, TD3, and A3C, to tackle the non convex optimization problem.
 In this scenario, the convergence plot for each of these methods is depicted in Fig. \ref{fig:reward}.

 Based on the information presented in Fig. \ref{fig:reward}, it is clear that the A3C method exhibits markedly superior convergence compared to the other two methods.
 Specifically, the convergence points for PPO, TD3, and A3C occur at approximately 17000, 22000, and 5000 episodes, respectively.
-These values signify the completion of network learning for each method.
+These values indicate when network learning completes for each method.
+Furthermore, their convergence demonstrates the validity of their performance on this network.